People

 Dr. Karen Dunmall

 Hello!
 I lead the Arctic Salmon and Arctic Coast team.
 Together, and with people from communities across the Canadian Arctic, we research fish biodiversity change and coastal ecosystems using community-led approaches.
-Originally from Winnipeg, I completed my BSc at Queen's University, my MSc at the University of Waterloo, my PhD at the University of Manitoba, and was a Liber Ero postdoctoral fellow.
+Originally from Winnipeg, I completed my BSc at Queen's University, my MSc at the University of Waterloo, my PhD at the University of Manitoba, and was a Liber Ero postdoctoral fellow at the University of Victoria.
 I have lived in the North and have researched fish, and especially salmon, in Norway, in the US (Washington, Oregon, and Alaska), and in northern Canada.
-I am currently an Aquatic Biologist supporting the Arctic Region at Fisheries and Oceans Canada and an Adjunct Professor at the University of Victoria and Carleton University.
+I am currently a Research Scientist supporting the Arctic Region at Fisheries and Oceans Canada and an Adjunct Professor at the University of Victoria, Carleton University, and the University of Manitoba.

 Find Karen on Research Gate or Google Scholar